What is the Dialer?

 Making Calls

-Dial from the keypad, click a contact’s number, or search and call from anywhere in the CRM.
+Dial from the keypad, click a contact’s number, or start from the home screen.

 Transfers

-Cold and warm transfers to colleagues or external numbers, powered by Twilio conferences.
+Cold and warm transfers to colleagues or external numbers.

 Hold, Mute & DTMF